App shell & overlays

 />;

-BTN is imported from @pocketjs/core/input and covers every PSP button (SELECT, START, UP/DOWN/LEFT/RIGHT, LTRIGGER, RTRIGGER, TRIANGLE, CIRCLE, CROSS, SQUARE).
+BTN is imported from @pocketjs/framework/input and covers every PSP button (SELECT, START, UP/DOWN/LEFT/RIGHT, LTRIGGER, RTRIGGER, TRIANGLE, CIRCLE, CROSS, SQUARE).

 Portal & the overlay root